All Episodes

 The White House defended the unusual move as a way to avoid conflicts of interest.

-And I've had dinner up in the White House residence twice, or the the the during the eight years of George W. Bush.
+Now, I have had lunch in that dining room twice, and I've had dinner up in the White House residence twice during the eight years of George W. Bush.

 I never was asked for a credit card, nor was I sent a bill.